-Alternatively addresses can be searched using our geo-coding service
+Alternatively, addresses can be searched using our geo-coding service

 Destinations can be re-ordered using the drag handle

 displayed on the map and turn by turn instructions in the routing panel.
 A

-Map and instructions can be printed** showing route map and instruction using print button in top right of panel
+Map and instructions can be printed** showing route map and instruction

-Clone Route lines
+3.1.
+Clone route lines

 Route lines can be cloned using the clone button in the top right of the

 Use the paste button on the toolbar to paste the route line onto an

 Results should display like the below image

+3.2.
 Fastest route and the travelling salesman problem (TSP)

 Azimap can solve the TSP - Given a list of destinations and the

 Points can be selected using the lasso selector

 point by using the CTRL key and clicking the map or searching for an

 locations between the fixed start and end point as shown below.

-Users can search for or select multiple destinations, the route will be calculated in the order
+Users can search for or select multiple destinations.
+The route will be calculated in the order

 After running a route you can optimize it using the wand button for the most efficient route

-That’s all for our routing.
+That’s all for our routing!

-If you haven't signed up yet go to the Azimap website and click register.
+If you haven't signed up yet go to the Azimap website and click REGISTER.